 If you don’t want to go completely open-plan, consider installing sliding pocket or bi-fold doors between rooms, which will enable you to open the space up or close it off as and when required.
 Sliding pocket doors typically cost from a couple of hundred pounds for a single door kit, up to thousands for glazed bi-folds.

 In a sizeable home, if you spend £20,000 on a new kitchen appropriately, you could add £50,000 in value to your property.
-Take a look at our guide to cutting the cost of a new kitchen to achieve a stylish finish on a budget.
+Take a look at our guide to making a new kitchen cost less so that you can achieve a stylish finish, on a budget.

 3. Find space for a utility room